 The Design Programme Across Twenty-One Cells

 The renovation process assigned one cell per architect, with each practitioner invited to respond to the space on their own terms within a shared set of physical constraints.
 The result reads architecturally like a curated salon: the programme has coherence because the brief had coherence, even as individual interpretations diverge.
-Guests who book multiple nights or return visits sometimes request different cells specifically to work through the range of approaches, treating the building as a hotel-scale installation rather than simply a place to sleep.
+Guests often request different cells on repeat stays to experience the range of approaches.

 Beyond the individual cells, the building holds a common hostel dormitory section for travellers at the lower end of the price range, a ground-floor gallery space, and a cafe that opens to the courtyard shared with the wider Metelkova complex.
 The courtyard functions as the social centre of the compound after dark, with programming that varies by night and season.
 Arriving in warmer months means the exterior spaces are in continuous use; arriving in winter concentrates the activity indoors and gives the building's more austere qualities room to register.
-Both readings of the space are worth experiencing, though they attract different types of visitors.
+Both readings of the space are compelling.

 Where Celica Sits Against Ljubljana's Broader Accommodation Offer